cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 when searched for under its proper form, `childOf`, it will not appear.
 The system is broken and if this is in a complex query, incorrect results will be returned to the user.
-The old adage "Garbage In, Garbage Out" but it is more serious because given the complex nature of some of the queries, the data can look at first sight as not garbage but still cause serious problems.
+The old adage "Garbage In, Garbage Out" still applies but it is more serious in this case because given the complex nature of some of the queries, the data can look correct at first sight but still cause serious problems.
 For a user who is not adept with computers and is not ready to expect this in a human curated database, it can be very frustrating and confidence draining.

 There is not much that can be done for this kind of problem overall.
-More careful curators and automation can decrease the occurance as discussed in "[Human Curation and Digital
+More careful curators and automation can decrease the occurrence as discussed in "[Human Curation and Digital
 Datasets]({% post_url 2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web %})"
-but this will never fully elimiate the possibility.
+but this will never fully eliminate the possibility.

 Another form of error can cause real problems in a system.
-Take the below more fleshed out version:
+The more fleshed out version below:

 ```turtle
 @base <http://example.com/LL/dal_corpri_arad.trig> .